-Companies in the Oil & Gas industry have been attempting to improve the manufacturing reliability of their operations to improve financial performance by setting up effective Asset Performance Management (APM) strategies.
-The driver of this has been the potential to realize a 20-25 percent reduction in conversion costs, accompanied by a 15-25 percent increase, in real production capacity, without additional capital investment.
+Asset intensive companies have been aiming to increase the reliability of their operations to improve financial performance through effective Asset Performance Management (APM) strategies.
+The driver of this has been the potential to realize a 20-25% reduction in conversion costs, accompanied by a 15-25% increase, in real production capacity, without additional capital investment.

-While the prize is large, and pressure on margins is heavy, many efforts made by companies in the Oil & Gas industry to improve their manufacturing reliability through APM will, or already have failed.
+While the prize is large, and pressure on margins is heavy, many efforts to improve their reliability through APM will, or already have failed.
 (See Figure 1 below)

-Let’s look at some examples of why these sort of efforts fall short by looking at the following aspects of APM as they relate to Strategy Management and business functions (see Figure 2 below).
+Let’s look at some examples of why these efforts fall short by examining the following aspects of APM as they relate to Strategy Management and business functions (see Figure 2 below).

 - What does Reliability mean?

 - What equipment / component to track?

 - Interactions of behavior (culture), work processes, and tools

 Does a Maintenance department create or “do” Reliability in your facilities?
 Wouldn’t that be the same as expecting the Safety Department/HSE to “do safety”?